aminalm/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp170_director_flasharray_configuration.rst

-To ensure that your RHOSP environment is correctly configured for using Pure Storage FlashArrays obtain a copy of `pure-temp.yaml <https://raw.githubusercontent.com/PureStorage-OpenConnect/tripleo-deployment-configs/master/RHOSP17.0/pure-temp.yaml>`__ and `cinder-pure-config.yaml <https://raw.githubusercontent.com/PureStorage-OpenConnect/tripleo-deployment-configs/master/RHOSP17.0/cinder-pure-config.yaml>`__ and save these in the ``/home/stack/templates`` directory.
+To ensure that your RHOSP environment is correctly configured for using Pure Storage FlashArrays obtain a copy of `pure-temp.yaml <https://raw.githubusercontent.com/PureStorage-OpenConnect/tripleo-deployment-configs/master/RHOSP17.0/pure-temp.yaml>`__ and `cinder-pure-config.yaml <https://raw.githubusercontent.com/PureStorage-OpenConnect/tripleo-deployment-configs/master/RHOSP17.0/cinder-pure-config.yaml>`__ from the Pure Storage TripleO Deployment Config repo and save these in the ``/home/stack/templates`` directory.
 These will be required when deploying the Overcloud.

 Multiple back end configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~